-- The specimen is ready for histochemical, immunohistochemical or cytochemical staining.
+- Specimen is ready for histochemical, IHC or cytochemical staining.

 - If any residual mounting medium remains on the slide, tissue transfer and staining may be compromised.

-- The meniscus of Mount-Quick Mounting Media must be thoroughly hardened on the slide before proceeding.
-It is critical that the meniscus hardens but still remains pliable.
-To avoid brittleness do not exceed temperatures above 60°C during the hardening process.
+- The meniscus of Mount-Quick Mounting Media must thoroughly harden (but still remain pliable) on the slide before proceeding.
+To avoid brittleness do not exceed 60°C during the hardening process.

-- If a hotplate was used in place of an oven to dry slides and/or melt paraffin after the original sectioning, it will be difficult to remove an entire intact section from the slide.
+- If a hotplate was used to initially dry slides or melt paraffin after original sectioning, it will be difficult to remove an entire intact section from the slide.
 Extended soaking of mounting media and tissue section does not improve results.

 - If Mount-Quick is not completely dissolved from the tissue section(s), subsequent staining may be compromised.

-- The use of xylene substitutes has not been tested with this product or technique.
+- The use of xylene substitutes has not been tested with this product.